boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 {{ac}} shows an example of a network that connects CEs and hosts (UE, for example).
 These CEs are servicing other (internal) hosts.
 The identification of these hosts is hidden from the network.
 The policies enforced at the network for a network attachment are per-subscriber, not per-host.
-Typically, if a CE is provided with a /56 IPv6 prefix, policies are enforced on that /56 not the individual /64s that will be used by internal hosts.
+Typically, if a CE is provided with a /56 IPv6 prefix, policies are enforced in the network on that /56 not the individual /64s that will be used by internal hosts.
 A customer terminating point may be serviced with one (e.g., UE#1, CE#1, and CE#3) or multiple network attachments (e.g., CE#2).

 > For the sake of simplicity, {{ac}} does not show the interconnection with other networks or multi-homed CEs.